ShiviPro/quiz-game-web-app/README.md

 # quiz-game-web-app
 A fully functional quiz game web app.

-NOTE - Currently under development(sample available to try out !).
+NOTE - Currently under development.
+No longer a sample, all the quizzes are added with scoring functionality.

-UI Update - Navbar functionality has been successfully implemented.
-Because of this, now the website also includes browse functionality.
-The search option is  currently empty placeholder, but will be implemented soon.
+Quiz Update - New Quizzes added, so the quizzes can be actually taken in ten different categories.
+The search, and leaderboard option is  currently empty placeholder, but will be implemented soon.

-Also, note wesite animations, and additional quiz functionality, coming very soon !
+Also, note - Wesite animations coming shortly !